Multimatics

 3. Comprehensive Training and Awareness

-Providing training to staff and stakeholders on the ITIL Change Enablement process fosters a common understanding and ensures that everyone involved is aware of their roles and responsibilities.
+Providing your team with an official ITIL 4 Foundation Training & ITIL® Create, Deliver and Support (CDS) fosters a common understanding of the framework and ensures that everyone involved is aware of their roles and responsibilities during transitions.

 4. Integrated Communication Channels